pouyapanahandeh/Fide-driver/Human_Face_Detection/ReadMe_Face_Detection.txt

 ------------------------------------------------------------------------------------------
 Output:
 In the face_recognition_output.png file, we can see the rectangle box drawing the recognized face.
-1. one on immigration card
+1. output of face detection on immigration card
-2. two on selfies
+2. output of face detection on two selfies
+3. output of face mapping from card to selfies